 - Also, there may be a chance that the company file you are trying to restore is damaged.

 - Additionally, you are mistakenly trying to restore a read-only company file.

-These are the wildest possibilities that cause QuickBooks restore failed problem.
-Some of them just require minor tweaks or settings, such as editing the company file name, which can be done very quickly by novice or experienced users.
+These are the wildest possibilities that cause QuickBooks restore failed problems.
+Some of them just require minor tweaks or settings, such as editing the QuickBooks company file name, which can be done very quickly by novice or experienced users.
 If that doesn’t fix the issue, you can use the below troubleshooting steps to resolve the problem.
 Ensure to follow the instructions in their given order to mitigate the issue quickly.

 How to fix QuickBooks restore failed error?

 Step 1: Edit the QuickBooks company file name (remove special characters)

 As we said previously in this article, including the special characters in the company file name can fail the QuickBooks restore.
 You must edit and remove those characters from the file name.
 Here is what you need to do.

 - Firstly, you will need to navigate to the file manager and identify the company file you want to restore.